Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 Kotlin provides Implementation By Delegation as a no-boilerplate way of implementing the Delegation/Decorator pattern, which is a flexible alternative to implementation inheritance ([see doc](https://kotlinlang.org/docs/reference/delegation.html)).

-Currently, Implementation By Delegation is unnecessarily limited in a number of ways:
+Currently, Implementation By Delegation is limited in a number of ways:
 * Delegate Expressions are evaluated once, on construction, no exceptions.
 * On the JVM, the result of the Delegate Expression is kept in an invisible field, it cannot be accessed.
 * Changing the behaviour of individual methods requires delegation to a constructor parameter property to access the delegated instance.